Michael-Dyq/Paper/README.md

 - **Probing Across Time: What Does RoBERTa Know and When?
 (2021)** [ Leo Z. Liu etc.](https://arxiv.org/pdf/2104.07885.pdf)
    - **Abstract:**
      Following this effort, we systematically answer a question: for various types of knowledge a language model learns, when during (pre)training are they acquired?
 Using RoBERTa as a case study, we find: linguistic knowledge is acquired fast, stably, and robustly across domains.
 Facts and commonsense are slower and more domain- sensitive.
 Reasoning abilities are, in general, not stably acquired.
-As new datasets, pretrain- ing protocols, and probes emerge, we believe that probing-across-time analyses can help researchers understand the complex, intermingled learning that these models undergo and guide us toward more efficient approaches that accomplish necessary learning faster.
+As new datasets, pretraining protocols, and probes emerge, we believe that probing-across-time analyses can help researchers understand the complex, intermingled learning that these models undergo and guide us toward more efficient approaches that accomplish necessary learning faster.

 - **How Can We Know When Language Models Know?
 On the Calibration of Language Models for Question Answering (2021)** [ Zhengbao Jiang etc.](https://arxiv.org/abs/2012.00955)
    - **Abstract:**